WHAT TO SEE IN SHIRAKAWA-GO? HOW TO GET TO SHIRAKAWA-GO? IS SHIRAKAWA-GO WORTH VISITING? WHEN IS THE BEST TIME TO VISIT SHIRAKAWA-GO?

 Gohei mochi is another famous snack from the region.
 It is made from rice with grilled peanut sauce served on a skewer!
 A must-try in this part of Japan!

-8. Stay overnight in Shirakawa-go for the ultimate experience!
+8. Stay overnight in Shirakawa-Go for the ultimate experience!

 Staying overnight in Shirakawa-go is a unique experience!
 Most tourists come for a day trip, so after 5pm you will have pretty much the village to yourself!